Enhance SQL Server Stored Procedure Performance – Tuning Tips

 Results

 It is good practice to use the primary key for each table and Index in appropriate scenarios.
-It will speed up retrieving and searching records from the database.
-Here, we have three snippets to understand a few points about how to select statement works in different scenarios.
+It will speed up the retrieval and searching of records from the database.
+Here, we have three snippets to help you understand a few points about how select statements work in different scenarios.

 In the first screen, I used table Employee1, where I do not have a primary key for the table, and I have to try to retrieve data from the table and then perform the table scan.